Thesis-g7/Improving-ASR-output-using-LLM/Error Analysis and prompts/Readme.md

 - most of the datasets have grammatically correct output sentences, but others do have grammar mistakes.
 Like Coraal, swbd, and td3.
 - the number of instances in all datasets range from 170 to 3000 which is the reason why we get the average performance in WERR.

-<code style="border: 2px solid black; padding: 10px; margin: 10px 0; background-color: #f9f9f9;"> <strong>Important:</strong> Based on the previous analysis of errors and since the expected output sentence differs from the given hypotheses, we need to generate a new transciption, in order to have a logical output with no gramatical mistakes.
+<code style="border: 2px solid black; padding: 10px; margin: 10px 0; background-color: #f9f9f9;"> <strong>Important:</strong> Based on the previous analysis of errors and since the expected output sentence differs from the given hypotheses, it seems that we need to generate a new transciption, in order to have a logical output with no gramatical mistakes.
 This is how we prompted the LLMs and found the most optimized WER based on our trials.
 </code>